SEPTEMBER 12th - 13th

 Fishing will commence at midnight on the Friday.
 There are 13 inshore and 13 offshore species on the target list, when a competitor lands a fish, they take a photo of it on a brag mat provided and upload it to the SCF Research & Events app.
 The website will incorporate LIVE scoreboards that update in real time and display the current leader for each category, as well as the size of their catch.

-Everyone must gather at the Maroochydore Rugby League Club on the Friday evening to collect their information packs, confirm participant registration and attend the briefing/presentation.
+Everyone must gather at the Waterfront Hotel on the Friday evening to collect their information packs, confirm participant registration and attend the briefing/presentation.
 There will be some entertainment, food stalls, bar and activities for the kids, as well as product displays and demonstrations by various businesses in the industry and competition partners.
-The display items, product stalls, SCF team members and special guests will be present at the Rugby League Club each day.
-The competition finishes at 12pm on Sunday which will be followed by a presentation at the Maroochydore Rugby League Club where the winners will be awarded their prizes and the major prize will be drawn.
-The presentation will begin at 3pm, Sunday the 15th and followed by a celebration with the award winners and everyone involved.
+The display items, product stalls, SCF team members and special guests will be present at the Waterfront Hotel each day.
+The competition finishes at 12pm on Sunday which will be followed by a presentation at the Waterfront Hotel where the winners will be awarded their prizes and the major prize will be drawn.
+The presentation will begin at 5pm, Sunday the 14th and followed by a celebration with the award winners and everyone involved.

 🌐 THE FISHING COMPETITION OF THE FUTURE IS BACK AGAIN! 🌐

-We are super excited to announce that the second Research & Sustainability Competition on the Sunshine Coast will include all the same displays/special guests as the first.
+We are super excited to announce that the third Research & Sustainability Competition on the Sunshine Coast will include all the same displays/special guests as the first.
 All the new and cool things will be added as we get closer to the event.